EugeneCore/go/readme.md

 ## Controller

-A controller (c) will be passed as a first argument of each function.
+A controller (c) always passed at the first argument of each function.

 ### Methods